appbead/webkit-wiki/QtWebKit-Reloaded.md

 ### Use case 1: Embedded systems
 * WebKit engine tends to use less memory than Chromium because of different design decisions.
 * QtWebKit is using Qt to render web content, so if Qt is ported to some platform, it can use browser immediately.
 Chromium uses different graphics system (Skia) which may require additional porting efforts.
-* QtWebKit has smaller binary size, because it shares a lot of code with Qt
+* QtWebKit has smaller binary size, because it shares a lot of code with Qt.
 * WebKit engine allows flexible customization of feature set, which allows to shrink binaries further by omitting useless code.
-* WebKit engine often supports different variants of platform integration code, which are used by different ports, allowing to write integration code for custom platforms without much hassle (e.g., custom MediaPlayer backends)
+* WebKit engine often supports different variants of platform integration code, which are used by different ports, allowing to write integration code for custom platforms without much hassle (e.g., custom MediaPlayer backends).
+* QtWebEngine is licensed under LPGLv3 which prohibits its use in locked-down devices.

 ### Use case 2: Linux desktop
 * QtWebKit (especially WebKit1 version, i.e. QWebView and friends) is highly customizable on Qt level.
 This feature makes possible projects like KDEWebKit